jeongbaebang/async-wave/README-US.md

 ### Parameters

-- startValue: The first value to be promisified.
-If the value is not a function, it will be promisified using the `promisify` utility function.
+- startValue: startValue: The first value to be promisified.
+If the value is not a function or a promise, it will be automatically converted into a function that returns a promise.
+Note that regardless of the value passed as the first argument, it will always be wrapped in a promise and passed as an argument.

 **Note: If a function is passed as the first argument and its return value is not a promise, an error will be thrown.**

-- callbackFns: An array of callback functions to be executed in the `then` method.
+- callbacks: An array of callback functions to be executed in the then method.
-- options (optional): An optional object that can provide `onError` and `onSuccess` callback functions.
+- option (optional): An optional object that provides the following callback functions:
-  - onError: A function triggered when the promise reaches the rejected state.
+  - onError: A function triggered when the promise reaches a rejected state.
-  - onSuccess: A function triggered when the promise reaches the resolved state.
-The result of the last promise is passed as an argument.
+  - onSuccess: A function triggered when the promise reaches a resolved state.
+The result of the last promise is passed as an argument to this function.
-  - onSettled: A function triggered when the promise reaches either the resolved or rejected state.
+  - onSettled: A function triggered when the promise reaches either a resolved or a rejected state.

 ### Return Value